 SAGE Counseling provides community-based transitional services for released inmates in Arizona.
-We have multiple offices throughout Maricopa County, as well as offices in Tucson, Flagstaff, Yuma, Prescott Valley, Kingman, Casa Grande, Globe, Sierra Vista, and Payson.
+We have multiple offices throughout Maricopa County, as well as offices in Tucson, Flagstaff, Yuma, Prescott Valley, Kingman, Casa Grande, Cottonwood, Bullhead City, Lake Havasu City, and Payson.

 Re-entry services at SAGE generally include assessment, case management, mentoring, and counseling.
 We serve a wide range of offenders and provide assistance with employment, educational/vocational training, obtaining food boxes, mental health/medical services, medication needs, public assistance programs, faith based services, twelve step groups, housing needs, and literacy tutoring.

 Intensive Family Preservation and Reunification Services

-SAGE provides intensive crisis-oriented services to families referred by Child Protective Services whose children are at risk for out-of-home placements due to abuse or neglect.
+SAGE provides intensive crisis-oriented services to families referred by the Arizona Department of Child Safety whose children are at risk for out-of-home placements due to abuse or neglect.
 A primary goal of this program is to support referred families so that their children can safely remain in their home.
 SAGE provides counseling (individual, family, and marital therapy); communication skills; parenting skills training; home management skills; job readiness training; case management; and linkages to community resources.
-SAGE’s two-person team regularly visits these families in their homes, and provides the resources and interventions necessary to stabilize these families and enhance their safety.
+SAGE's two-person teams frequently visit these families in their homes, and provide the resources and interventions necessary to stabilize these families and enhance their safety.

 Other Outpatient Services

 SAGE offers other outpatient services including individual, couples, and family counseling; clinical assessments for various conditions/populations; parenting classes; motivational enhancement; a self-paced workbook for domestic violence offender intervention; and other programs that are requested by community or governmental entities.